mvolkmann/redux-lite/README.md

 * These reducers functions differ a bit from those in Redux.
   * Each is intended to handle a specific "action" which frees it from needing to test an action type.
+    No more having to examine every reducer function to determine what happens when a given action is dispatched.
   * They are passed the current state.
 However, instead of being passed an action object, they are passed three optional arguments: payload, error flag, and metadata object.